-LearnDash is one of the newer Learning Management Systems, launched in 2013.
-In those short years it has become hugely popular, and is a worthy competitor to the older, more well known options.
-LearnDash ships with all the features you’d expect from an LMS, including:
+LearnDash was launched in 2013 and has become hugely popular.
+It ships with all the features you’d expect from an LMS, including:

 Drag-and-drop course builder

-LearnDash’s drag-and-drop course builder is second to none, and a revelation when compared to some other offerings.
-This is a great selling point, as you’ll likely be spending a lot of time in the course builder area of what ever LMS you choose.
+LearnDash’s drag-and-drop course builder is second to none, and a revelation when compared to some of the other alternatives.
+This is a great selling point, as you’ll likely be spending a lot of time in the course builder area of whatever LMS you choose.

 If you’re building an e-Learning business, LearnDash is an excellent choice due to its monetization options.
-With LearnDash you can set up subscriptions, one-time purchases and course bundles.
+You can set up subscriptions, one-time purchases and course bundles.
 LearnDash also supports a variety of payment and shopping cart options, including PayPal, Stripe, WooCommerce and Easy Digital Downloads.

 Supports open standards